History of Europe: Industrial Revolution

+The Industrial Revolution was the most significant transition in human civilization since the Agricultural Revolution.
+It was the first breakthrough from an agrarian, handicraft economy to one dominated by industry and machine manufacture, initiating unprecedented, cumulative and self-sustaining advances in technology and economic productivity during which Western Europe definitively emerged as the world's most powerful civilization, eclipsing all of its Eurasian rivals.

-The Industrial Revolution saw major changes in agriculture, manufacturing, and transport impacted Britain and subsequently spread to the United States and Western Europe.
-Technological advancements, most notably the utilization of the steam engine, were major catalysts in the industrialisation process.
-It started in England and Scotland in the mid-18th century with the mechanisation of the textile industries, the development of iron-making techniques and the increased use of coal as the main fuel.
-Trade expansion was enabled by the introduction of canals, improved roads and railways.
+Originating in Britain in the mid-18th century with the mechanisation of textile manufacturing, advancements in iron-making and increased use of coal, it subsequently spread to Western Europe.
+Technological advancements, most notably the steam engine, accelerated and sustained the industrialisation process.
+Trade expansion was enabled by the introduction of canals, improved roads, and railways.
 The introduction of steam power (fuelled primarily by coal) and powered machinery (mainly in textile manufacturing) underpinned the dramatic increases in production capacity.

 The development of all-metal machine tools in the first two decades of the 19th century facilitated the manufacture of more production machines for manufacturing in other industries.
 The effects spread throughout Western Europe and North America during the 19th century, eventually affecting most of the world.

-During and after the Industrial Revolution pervasive poverty existed throughout Europe but at the same time, as the Nineteenth Century progressed, living standards for lower-class Europeans steadily rose, with improvements in wages, housing and diets while working hours fell.
+The Industrial Revolution was the first time population and per-person income rose simultaneously.
+Europe's population increased from 100 million in 1700 to 400 million by 1900.

+Long 19th century

+During the "long 19th century" (1789–1914), Europe was transformed by the Industrial Revolution and by the political upheavals of the French Revolution, Napoleonic Wars, the rise of nationalism, the revolutions of 1848 and German unification.